 As an animated film, Studio 8-bit in addition to staff from Studio MAUSU delivers on quality animation, whether it be scenery or heart-pounding action scenes.
 Characters may seem slightly static sometimes, but is made up for through explosive action scenes that enrapture viewers on the edges of their seats.
 Other than exciting action scenes, there are certain scenes dedicated to fanservice, though they are cleverly censored.

-The staff and voice acting largely retained those from the 2014 anime series, “The Irregular at Magic High School” that ran for 24 episodes.
+The staff and voice acting retained some from the 2014 anime series, “The Irregular at Magic High School” that ran for 24 episodes.
 The script was written by the author of the light novel series, Tsutomu Satou, and was directed by Risako Yoshida who has participated in directing episodes of multiple famous anime series, such as “Is it Wrong to Try to Pick Up Girls in a Dungeon?.”

 The lack of background information in the movie in favor for the plot line creates a small disconnect between viewers.
 For example, Tatsuya’s connections with the military are introduced arbitrarily, as well as his interpersonal relationship with other characters such as Angelina Kudou Shields, a USNA soldier.